mgalasso/angular-observables/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/angular-ivy-7rzbuq)

-CONACT MAP : relay race : must be in order : insert, update and delete
+1. CONACT MAP : like a relay race : order matters

-THIS NOT GOOD APPROACH when user undecided and clicks on 3 records because you have to wait until all 3 are finished todos$ = this.userSelectedAction$.pipe(
+THIS NOT GOOD APPROACH: on multiple clicks you have to wait until all 3 are finished : user switchMap instead todos$ = this.userSelectedAction$.pipe(
     concatMap(userId =>
-      this.http.get<ToDo[]>(`${this.todoUrl}/${user.id}`))
+      this.http.get<Suppliers[]>(`${this.url}/${wafer.id}`))
 )

-MERGE MAP - starts at the same time but there is no order : use when criteria doesn't change
+MERGE MAP - starts at the same time but there is no order : fastest results show up first so, use only when criteria doesn't change - meaning, when there are no multiple clicks

 FORK JOIN : parent-detail Data

 usersWithTodos$ = this.http.get<User[]>(this.userUrl).pipe(
-mergeMap(users => forkJoin(users.map(uer =>
+mergeMap(users => forkJoin(users.map(user =>
 this.http.get<ToDo[]>(`${this.todoUrl}/${user.id}`)
 .pipe(
 map(todos => ({